sercrod/sercrod/docs/reference/warnings-and-errors.md

   - Pre-hook failure: continue with the unmodified template input.

 ### Network and file failures
-- Transport failures, non-2xx status (when treated as failure), and parse errors emit `nablla-error` with the appropriate `area`.
+- Transport failures, non-2xx status (when treated as failure), and parse errors emit `sercrod-error` with the appropriate `area`.
-- Where a completion event exists (e.g., `nablla-api`/`nablla-uploaded`/`nablla-downloaded`), it is not emitted on failure.
+- Where a completion event exists (e.g., `sercrod-api`/`sercrod-uploaded`/`sercrod-downloaded`), it is not emitted on failure.

 ### WebSocket failures
-- Connection or protocol errors emit `nablla-ws-error` and may additionally emit `nablla-error` with `area: "websocket"`.
+- Connection or protocol errors emit `sercrod-ws-error` and may additionally emit `sercrod-error` with `area: "websocket"`.
 - After close or error, state fields reflect the last known values; `$ws_ready` becomes `false`.

 ---